DiliniRajapaksha/DeveloperJournal/_posts/2020-07-06-what-is-spring-boot.md

 If you have worked with a typical spring application, you should be familiar with all the configurations that are needed such as, data sources, entity manager factories, dispatcher servlets and the list goes on.

+### How autoconfiguration works

-How autoconfiguration works: The spring boot framework kind of looks at the jar dependencies that you have added and the existing configurations for the application if there is any, and then based on these, automatically configures your Spring application.
+The spring boot framework kind of looks at the jar dependencies that you have added and the existing configurations for the application if there is any, and then based on these, automatically configures your Spring application.

 For example, if H2 is on your classpath, and you have not manually configured any database connection beans, then Spring Boot auto-configures an in-memory database.
 How convenient is that? :satisfied:

-However, auto-configuration is non-invasive. you can define your own configuration to replace specific parts of the auto-configuration as and when you want, but initially it is so much faster and easier to get started without having to deal with a lot of configuration manually.
+However, **auto-configuration is non-invasive**. you can define your own configuration to replace specific parts of the auto-configuration as and when you want, but initially it is so much faster and easier to get started without having to deal with a lot of configuration manually.

 Auto-configuration is the reason why the Pivotal team says ["It's a Kind of Magic!"](https://youtu.be/jDchAEHIht0){:target="_blank"}